 When in early August Ethiopia expressed its desire to contribute a British-trained battalion with English-speaking officers, the State Department was more receptive.
 But the overture from Ethiopia, whose government in the 1930s had been a victim of the failure of collective security, hardly represented a selfless gesture.
 The fates of neighboring Eritrea and Somaliland were now in the hands of the United Nations, and Ethiopia was an interested party, especially intent on acquiring the former and thus keen on enhancing its position in the international body.
 Another method of enhancing its bargaining power was to strengthen its army.
-Exchanges between Washington and Addis Ababa soon revealed that Ethiopia hoped to receive enough equipment from the United States to arm two or three divisions.394
+Exchanges between Washington and Addis Ababa soon revealed that Ethiopia hoped to receive enough equipment from the United States to arm two or three divisions.
+460

-On the other hand, the selfless conviction to collective security is gestured in response to the call of the Secretary General's request; the Ethiopian Ministry of Foreign Affairs sent a telegram permitting the financial contribution demanded.
-'Fully aware of the incredible suffering resulting from the aggression, His Imperial Majesty has ordered the transfer to your use of one hundred thousand dollars in order to provide medical supplies for alleviating the sufferings of victims of aggression and to honor these heroic victims of aggression.'395
+On the other hand, the selfless conviction to collective security was gestured in response to the call of the Secretary General's request to which the Ethiopian Ministry of Foreign Affairs sent a telegram permitting the financial contribution demanded.
+'Fully aware of the incredible suffering resulting from the aggression, His Imperial Majesty has ordered the transfer to your use of one hundred thousand dollars in order to provide medical supplies for alleviating the sufferings of victims of aggression and to honor these heroic victims of aggression.'

-The first Qagnew Battalion reached Korea after 21 days of a sea voyage, traveling from Addis Ababa to Djibouti then from Port of Djibouti; they got on US military sheep to Korea.
-In their stay in Korea, the three Battalions preventing any breach of the defensive zone from being broken by the enemy conducted night and day patrols to curb the enemy's movements, spy on its contents, and obtain valuable information.
-Through this, the Battalions gained popularity, and many of the
+The first Qagnew Battalion reached Korea after 21 days of a sea voyage, traveling from Addis Ababa to Djibouti then from Port of Djibouti and they got on US military sheep to Korea.
+In their stay in Korea, the three Battalions had a crucial role in preventing any breach of the defensive zone from being broken by the enemy conducted night and day patrols to curb the enemy's movements, spy on its contents, and obtain valuable information.
+Hence, the Battalions gained popularity, and many of the leading officers were awarded the highest Ethiopian and American battlefield medals.
+After the ceasefire, Ethiopia was the only country where none of its soldiers

-393Techane, Gesit.
+&lt;sup>459Techane, Gesit.
 Yeqedmow Tor (The Former Army) 1927-1983.
 [Amharic] Addis Ababa: Z. A Publishing.
-2006 142.
+2006 were captured to be returned during the exchange of prisoners of war.
+The Imperial Guard took part in 253 battles, and 120 were killed, and 536 were wounded.

-394Stueck, William.
+&lt;sup>460Stueck, William.
 The Korean War: An International History.
 Princeton: Princeton University Press:1995.
 74.

-395 Atnafu cited in Abotaa, Arka.
+&lt;sup>461 Atnafu cited in Abotaa, Arka.
 Ethiopia's Foreign Policy under Emperor Haile Selassie I: An Appraisal.
 Thesis Submitted to the School of Graduate Studies of Addis Ababa University in Partial Fulfillment of the Requirement for the Degree of Master of Arts International Relations.
 December 6, 2002 Addis Ababa.
 26.